Larry Nassar Transferred To Florida Prison After Safety Concerns

 The publication also shares that many high-profile inmates are currently housed at Coleman including Leonard Peltier, Amine El-Khalifi, and James “Whitey” Bulger.

-Nassar was the former USA Gymnastics doctor as well as a doctor at Michigan State University who was found guilty of sexual misconduct.
+Nassar was a former USA Gymnastics doctor as well as a doctor at Michigan State University who was found guilty of sexual misconduct.
 As the Inquisitr shared, Nassar will spend the rest of his days behind bars as he was sentenced to 40 – 175 years in prison for seven counts of criminal sexual conduct in addition to two other convictions for criminal sexual conduct and child pornography.

 During his trial in Lansing, Michigan, 169 impact statements were read and it took seven days for each victim to read their statement.
 Additionally, Nassar released a statement of his own after hearing the words of all of his victims.